DisplayLink/evdi/docs/quickstart.md

 There are two ways to handle cursor:

  * Automatic cursor compositing on framebuffer(default).
 Every cursor change causes `update_ready` event to be raised.
 In the following grab pixels operation evdi will compose cursor on the user supplied framebuffer.
-This option is enabled by `enable_cursor_blending` module parameter.
  * Cursor change notifications.
-Enabled when `enable_cursor_blending` is set to N(no).
+Enabled with `evdi_enable_cursor_events` function call.
 In that mode the responsibility for cursor blending is passed to the library client.
 Instead of `update_ready` event the `cursor_set` and `cursor_move` notifications are sent.

 ## Running loop